-Fig. 4.
-Elastic storage system comparison in terms of agility and performance.
-N is the total size of the cluster p is the number of primary servers in the equal-work data layout.
+Figure 3: Elastic storage system comparison in terms of agility and performance.
+N is the total size of the cluster. p is the number of primary servers in the equal-work data layout.
 Servers with at least some primary replicas cannot be deactivated without first moving those primary replicas.
-SpringFS provides a continuum between Sierra's and Rabbit's (when no offload) single points in this trade-off space.
+SpringFS provides a continuum between Sierra's and Rabbit's (when no offload) single points in this tradeoff space.
 When Rabbit requires offload, SpringFS is superior at all points.
 Note that the y-axis is discontinuous.

-indicates the minimal system footprint one can shrink to without any cleanup work.
-The maximum write performance shown on the x-axis is normalized to the throughput of a single server.
-As described in the preceding text, state-of-the art elastic storage systems such as Sierra and Rabbit suffer from the painful trade-off between agility and performance due to the use of a rigid data layout.
-SpringFS provides a more flexible design that provides the best-case elasticity of Rabbit, the best-case write performance of Sierra, and much better agility than either.
+mance due to the use of a rigid data layout.
+SpringFS provides a more flexible design that provides the bestcase elasticity of Rabbit, the best-case write performance of Sierra, and much better agility than either.
 To achieve the range of options shown, SpringFS uses an explicit bound on the offload set, where writes of primary replicas to overloaded servers are offloaded to only the minimum set of servers (instead of all active servers) that can satisfy the current write throughput requirement.
 This additional degree of freedom allows SpringFS to adapt dynamically to workload changes, providing the desired performance while maintaining system agility.